devfhalley/PrayerCompanion/README.md

 The Prayer Alarm System provides the following features:

-- **Islamic Prayer Time Scheduling**: Automatically fetches and announces prayer times for Jakarta, Indonesia
+- **Islamic Prayer Time Scheduling**: Automatically fetches and announces prayer times for Jakarta, Indonesia using the Aladhan API
-- **Custom Alarm System**: Set alarms for specific times/days with repeat options and custom sounds
+- **Custom Alarm System**: Set alarms for specific times/days with repeat options and custom sounds (MP3 files or text-to-speech)
-- **Push-to-Talk**: Speak through the Android app and have your voice played through the Raspberry Pi speaker
+- **Push-to-Talk**: Speak through the Android app and have your voice played through the Raspberry Pi speaker in real-time

 ## Project Structure